pitchmuc/aepp/docs/privacyservice.md

 2 parameters are possible for the instantiation of the class:

-* privacyScope : REQUIRED : set the connection retrieved process with the Privacy JWT scope (default True)
+* privacyScope : REQUIRED : set the connection retrieved process with the Privacy scope (default True)
-* aepScope : OPTIONAL : set the connection retrieved process with the AEP JWT scope if set to True (default False)
+* aepScope : OPTIONAL : set the connection retrieved process with the AEP scope if set to True (default False)
 * config : OPTIONAL : config object in the config module. (example : aepp.config.config_object)
 * header : OPTIONAL : header object  in the config module. (example: aepp.config.header)